COORDINATORS...

 Wedding coordinators can really make a difference when it comes to

 planning your wedding.
 It's like having a conductor for the orchestra.
-I have a few
+I highly recommend that you use a professional or have a trusted friend or family member be put in charge.

-Quite often I will play while guests are attending
+Quite often I will play the ceremony and then a cocktail hour.
+While guests are attending

 seated for dinner and the DJ (or band) announces the newlywed's